Housing Stabilization Services (HSS)

 *Note: Housing Stabilization Services cannot duplicate other services or assistance available to the person.
 A person cannot receive Housing Stabilization Services if currently receiving Moving Home Minnesota Transition Services, Assertive Community Treatment (ACT) Services, or MA-funded Relocation Service Coordination (RSC) in the same month.
 A person must be living in, or planning to transition to, housing that meets home and community-based services (HCBS) settings requirements and is not a community residential setting or foster care (licensed under 245D).

-No, Housing Stabilization Services does not provide housing units or have funds to pay for rent or other housing costs.
-Instead, we help people find housing, complete applications, communicate with landlords, and develop the skills and supports needed to
+A: No, Housing Stabilization Services does not provide housing units or have funds to pay for rent or other housing costs.
+Instead, we help people find housing, complete applications, communicate with landlords, and develop the skills and supports needed to promote housing stability.

 Independent Management Services is currently experiencing a increase in referrals.
 As a result, a waitlist is in place.
 Referrals will be processed, and new clients accepted, in the order in which they are received.
 We appreciate your understanding and patience during this time and remain committed to providing high-quality care as promptly as possible.